Executives

 Trevor Crafts

-Facile in many aspects of production, Trevor authored and produced The Unseen Photos of Street Gang: How We got to Sesame Street, published by Abrams in 2021, a companion photo book to the documentary.
+Trevor authored and produced The Unseen Photos of Street Gang: How We got to Sesame Street, published by Abrams in 2021, a companion photo book to the documentary.
+Trevor's latest book "The Apple that Fell Far From the Tree" was released in 2024 to public and critical acclaim.
 In 2016 Trevor created and published The Not-So Secret Society an original graphic novel for young readers, published by BOOM!
 Studios, under their KaBoom imprint and is developing Macrocosm’s slate of original IP which includes Lantern City® also published by BOOM!
 Studios.
 Trevor’s work has won an Emmy®, 2 Focal Awards, the LATV Festival, and 13 other industry awards.

 Ellen Scherer Crafts

 Ellen co-founded Macrocosm Entertainment®, helping to market the original story world Lantern City® published by Boom Studios in 2015, and co-created the original children’s property The Not-So Secret Society, published by KaBoom in 2016.
-Ellen recently produced the Focal Award winning, and Critics Choice nominated Street Gang: How We Got to Sesame Street (2021), which premiered at the 2021 Sundance Film Festival and is Certified Fresh on Rotten Tomatoes with 95% critics and audience rating.
+Ellen produced the Emmy Award Winning, Focal Award winning, and Critics Choice nominated Street Gang: How We Got to Sesame Street (2021), which premiered at the 2021 Sundance Film Festival and is Certified Fresh on Rotten Tomatoes with 95% critics and audience rating.